Ethical issues and practical barriers in internet-based suicide prevention research: a review and investigator survey

 BMC Medical Ethics | BMC | Published : 2020

-BACKGROUND: People who are at elevated risk of suicide stand to benefit from internet-based interventions; however, research in this area is likely impacted by a range of ethical and practical challenges.
+Background People who are at elevated risk of suicide stand to benefit from internet-based interventions; however, research in this area is likely impacted by a range of ethical and practical challenges.
 The aim of this study was to examine the ethical issues and practical barriers associated with clinical studies of internet-based interventions for suicide prevention.
-METHOD: This was a mixed-methods study involving two phases.
+Method This was a mixed-methods study involving two phases.
 First, a systematic search was conducted to identify studies evaluating internet-based interventions for people at risk of suicide, and information pertaining to safety protocols and exclusion criteria was extracted.
-Second, investigators on the included studies wer..View full abstract
+Second, investigators on the included studies were..View full abstract

 Awarded by NHMRC